The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 1. Design Summative Assessment

-2. Identify Curriculum Framework Connections
+2. Map your Curriculum Framework Connections

 3. Create (or find) Instructional Activities for students that prepare students for Summative Assessments